 So what’s her secret to success?

 It isn’t magic.
 As Lord highlighted in her presentation during our C3 conference, marketers need to shatter the illusion that companies grow fast by simply being in the right place at the right time.
-When you break down success, you won’t find some unreplicable model.
+When you break down the success of high growth businesses, you won’t find some unreplicable model.
 What you’ll find is a pattern.
 A pattern of characteristics, goals, and most importantly, habits.

 Habit #1: High growth companies have a breakthrough value proposition.